| Important note: Images and videos posted on this

 the United Nations in 1947.[6]
 On November 29, 1947, the General Assembly of the United Nations passed a

+resolution calling for the partitioning of Palestine into an Arab and a Jewish State.[7]
 While scholars would argue this determination enabled the State of Israel and nothing to do with the Holocaust, evidence

 supplied by other scholars argues otherwise.
 Michael Wolffsohn, author of Eternal Guilt?
 Forty Years of German-Jewish-Israeli